-Dependence of agricultural production on pollination by animals, 2012\ matoes grown in them have to be "buzz pollinated".
+It is the high-value bush, tree and field crops that are most dependent on pollination by insects matoes grown in them have to be "buzz pollinated".
 Because they are effective pollinators, bees are often introduced into these structures.
 The bees vibrate their wings at a particular frequency, causing the tomato flowers to release their pollen.
 Humans can use an electric toothbrush to imitate this effect.
 In an insect-free world, one where bumblebees have also fallen by the wayside, robot bees might be able to take over the buzz pollination.
 That is not yet possible, but engineers are already working on technical solutions.